Fred S McChesney

 1948 Nov 19 red S. McChesney was born on November 19, 1948 (Washington, D.C.),

-In this year he was also a 'Bureau of Consumer Protection' official who was involved in a Federal Trade Commission questionnaire used to survey evidence on the size of the cigarette health-hazard warning on its impact and effectiveness.
+1982 He is with the Bureau of Consumer Protection, in "complete charge of the FTC's cigarette matters..
+He was the official who was involved in a Federal Trade Commission questionnaire used to survey evidence on the size of the cigarette health-hazard warning on its impact and effectiveness.

-1984 Jun 20At the hearings held in Atlanta on June 20 1984 McChesney gave his testimony, and excerpts were later published in a brochure issued by the Committee on Taxation and Economic Growth entitled: ...The U.S. "Deserves to Have a Tax System Which Looks Like Someone Designed it on Purpose."
+1984 Jun 20At the hearings held in Atlanta McChesney gave his testimony, and excerpts were later published in a brochure issued by the tobacco industry's private Committee on Taxation and Economic Growth entitled: ...The U.S. "Deserves to Have a Tax System Which Looks Like Someone Designed it on Purpose."

 The committee had been founded by long-term tobacco lobbyist and academic recruiter, Robert D. Tollison, with Fred McChesney and three other economists (Harold M. Hochman, Thomas E. Borcherding and Dolores T. Martin).
 It was basically an operation run by O&M for the tobacco industry.
 A Tobacco Institute document discusses "an informal committee of economists from 42 states who have collectively and individually participated in activities on behalf of the tobacco industry in the areas of excise taxation and public smoking."

 1985 Jan 31 M. Hurst Marshall at the Tobacco Institute (a Vice President) sent to his state branches a list of economists from their Economists' network who could "assist TI on the federal cigarette excise tax issue".
 An attachment to the letter asked them to spread this information to their lobbyists. .
 This was essentially a list of members of the 'Economist's network' or the 'Committee on Taxation and Economic Growth' (they overlap).